core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Preserving Location Anonimity

-Before decrypting an incoming request (see step 3 in {{incoming-requests}}), the recipient endpoint checks whether decryption the request is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement, and in the light of the alleged request sender and the OSCORE Security Context to use.
+Before decrypting an incoming request (see step 3 in {{incoming-requests}}), the recipient endpoint checks whether decrypting the request is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement, and in the light of the alleged request sender and the OSCORE Security Context to use.

 This is particularly relevant for an origin server that expects to receive messages protected end-to-end by origin clients, but only if sent by a reverse-proxy as its adjacent hop.